alexkb0009/issues-platform/README.md

 [_My Issues_](https://myissues.us) is a prototypical citizen-centric e-participation platform which aims to enhance the quantity and quality of communication between citizens and their representatives in legislature.

 This is the repository of the code which runs it!
 This readme is a brief overview of implementation details & requirements.
+Please browse through the repository's _Source_ if you would like to get acquainted with and understand the code a little.

 ### How do I get set up? ###